-This lesson provides examples of how sales tax is calculated.
-These examples use the WI (Wisconsin) and WI MIL (Milwaukee) sales tax codes:
+This lesson provides an example of how sales tax is calculated.
+The example uses the WI (Wisconsin) and WI MIL (Milwaukee) sales tax codes:

-The WI (Wisconsin state tax) sales tax code is set up to calculate sales tax at a rate of 5% on all sales and purchases for items assigned to the Taxable tax class.
-It will not calculate sales tax on other tax classes.

-The WI MIL (Milwaukee city tax) sales tax code is set up to calculate sales tax at a rate of 1% percent on all sales for items assigned to the Taxable tax class.
+- The WI (Wisconsin state tax) sales tax code is set up to calculate sales tax at a rate of 5% on all sales and purchases for items assigned to the Taxable tax class.
+It will not calculate sales tax on other tax classes. - The WI MIL (Milwaukee city tax) sales tax code is set up to calculate sales tax at a rate of 1% percent on all sales for items assigned to the Taxable tax class.
 It will not calculate sales tax on purchases or items assigned to other tax classes.

-These examples also use the WI (Wisconsin) and WI MIL (Milwaukee) sales tax schedules:
+The example also uses the WI (Wisconsin) and WI MIL (Milwaukee) sales tax schedules: